saibaba/monad_monoid/PROOF.md

 and so on...
 </pre>

 Don't you wish you had the same level of flexibility when writing programs?
-Like, this:
+Like, below where each function could continue the flow or terminate prematurely due to various conditions?

 <pre>
 wordCount = map (head &&& length) . group . sort . words . map toLower